+Known for the Alamo, the number one tourist attraction in Texas and one of the city's five Spanish colonial missions, San Antonio is a vibrant city with a rich history and culture.
+The iconic Alamo is by far the most famous attraction in San Antonio and is the most visited attraction in the state of Texas.
 This 18th century Spanish mission was the scene of the Battle of the Alamo in 1836, where famous Texans such as James Bowie and Davy Crockett died fighting the Mexican general Santa Anna during the Texas struggle for independence.
-Remember the Alamo today by watching live history demonstrations with actors dressed in period clothes during mock battles and shooting demonstrations.
+Visitors can still remember the Alamo today by watching live history demonstrations with actors dressed in period clothes during mock battles and shooting demonstrations.

+This historic three-block market has more than 100 locally owned indoor and outdoor stores that sell everything from Talavera pottery and artisanal Mexican art to Mexican pastries that melt in your mouth.
 The San Antonio Zoo has its history in 1914, when Colonel George W. Brackenridge ceded land full of monkeys, lions, bears and buffaloes to the city.
 Today, families visit the San Antonio Zoo to see 750 species of animals on 56 acres.